SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 In all of these cases, the side to the left of the `~` must be enclosed within `()`.

 ## Balancing chemical reactions
-One use of defining a species as a compound is that they can be used to balance reactions to that the number of components are the same on both sides.
+One use of defining a species as a compound is that they can be used to balance reactions so that the number of components are the same on both sides.
 Catalyst provides the `balance_reaction` function, which takes a reaction, and returns a balanced version.
 E.g. let us consider a reaction when carbon dioxide is formed from carbon and oxide `C + O --> CO2`.
 Here, `balance_reaction` enables us to find coefficients creating a balanced reaction (in this case, where the number of carbon and oxygen atoms are the same on both sides).
 To demonstrate, we first created the unbalanced reactions:
 ```@example chem1
 rx = @reaction k, C + O --> $CO2
 ```